tstachl/website/src/content/posts/my-big-sister-is-a-published-author/index.md

 description: "Today marks the day my big sister official became a published author.
 As always, she is a true inspiration for what's possible in everything she does.
 But growing up with her wasn't always easy ..."
 category: relationship
 ---

+# My Big Sister Is A Published Author

 ![Christin and her dog Neyla acting on stage](./christin-and-her-dog-neyla.jpg){.float-lg}